Last updated: .

 Origins

-In their original form, mono-awase were courtly competitions in which various objects were compared as to their qualities or unique attributes:Although the same terminology of awase was also used for sports such as cock-fighting.A[p.
+In their original form, mono-awase were courtly competitions in which various objects were compared as to their qualities or unique attributes:The same terminology of awase was also used for sports such as cock-fighting.A[p.
 165] objects that were judged in these competitions included artefacts such as fans or paintings;B[p.
 242] flowers and plants (chrysanthemums, iris roots,A[p.
 163] wild pinks); animals (insects, songbirdsA[p.
 163]); incense; teaC[p.
 26]; or — what we are most interested in here — shells.

 The competitions were generally organized between two teams, named Left (who started the game, and usually had higher-ranking members)In Japan, the left-hand side was traditionally considered the dominant or “masculine” side (see the naming of shells below), the opposite of European tradition.
 In the Heian period, the Minister of the Left (左大臣) outranked the Minister of the Right (右大臣). and Right, and consisted of a series of rounds in which each team would present one item at a time, often with accompanying poem.
 Another format involved the presentation of a selection of objects on a miniature artificial garden or island called a suhama (洲浜), which was constructed especially for the competition and which could be made out of expensive wood or precious metals.
 The teams were outfitted in different colours — the Left in warm colours, orange or purple, the Right in cool, yellow or blue — and their accompaniments could also be chosen to match the team colours.D[p.
 90]